-FOMC participants' assessments of appropriate monetary policy from March 2018 Meeting, and Fed Funds Futures from 6/8/18
+FOMC participants' assessments of appropriate monetary policy from September 2018 Meeting, and Fed Funds Futures from 12/17/18

-Analysis: the dots represent FOMC participants' assessments of appropriate monetary policy.
-The market pricing, represented by the Fed Funds Futures (grey line) is slightly above the median dot for year end 2018 but below the median dots for year end 2019 and 2020.
+Analysis: The dots represent FOMC participants' assessments of appropriate monetary policy.
+The market pricing, represented by the Fed Funds Futures (grey line) is near the median dot for year end 2018 but is substantially below the median dots for year end 2019 and 2020.
+The Fed will update the dot plot at the December meeting, market participants will be watching for any shift lower in the dots.

-Fed Median Economic Projections: June 2018
+Fed Median Economic Projections: Sep 2018